-As these numbers indicate, the bigger the point improvement you want to make, the more hours you’ll need to dedicate to your studies — and thus the more difficult it’ll be to carry out your ACT study plan within a month.
+As these numbers indicate, the bigger the point improvement you want to make on the ACT, the more hours you’ll need to dedicate to your studies—and thus the more difficult it’ll be to carry out your ACT study plan within a month.

-For the most part, though, you should be able to study for the ACT in a month, assuming your score goals are workable.
-In other words, you shouldn't be spending 5+ hours a day each week cramming for the ACT!
+For the most part, though, you should be able to study for the ACT in a month, as long as your score goals are workable.
+In other words, you shouldn't be spending more than five hours a day cramming for the ACT!

 So what does all of this mean for you?
 Basically, you must be prepared to create and follow a reasonable study plan if you truly wish to hit your ACT goal score on test day.